One funded project can help several species but what is the impact?

 The beneficial insight from the shared knowledge then goes into action for the animals’ care whether the animal is in a managed-care facility or population management programs of free-ranging species.

 Thus, the impact of the Wild Animal Health Fund studies is far-reaching.
-Many times, like in the above case, there is a crossover that impacts similar species.
+Many times, like in the above case, there is a crossover that helps similar species.
 However, we have much more to uncover if we are going to make a difference in the lives of zoo animals and wildlife.

-Click here to see the all species that Wild Animal Health Fund has helped so far.
+Click here to see all the species that Wild Animal Health Fund has helped so far.